 Distinguished by the pronounced green and red to brown hood, this is a fairly large orchid reaching around 25 to 30 cm in height in good conditions.

-Naturally occurring in moist areas in coastal sclerophyll forests, it is a species that takes well to pot culture and is a favorite with native orchid enthusiasts.
+This is an Australian native orchid that is found naturally occurring in moist areas in coastal sclerophyll forests, it is a species that takes well to pot culture and is a favorite with native orchid enthusiasts.

 Pterostylis baptistii Care